toddway/FirebaseRx/README.md

 }
 ```

-or add dependency to your java server module build.gradle:
+or add dependency to your Java server module build.gradle:

 ```groovy
 dependencies {